 The issue here, though, is that you can’t use it to withdraw money from freelancing websites, yet.

 It’s therefore a fantastic way to get money from direct clients.
-When they send you money via Transferwise, you receive it straight to M-PESA or your bank account.
+When they send you money via Wise, you receive it straight to M-PESA or your bank account.

 The basic details you’ll give them include: